hleveillegauvin/CodingClub/README.md

     cd ~/humdrum-tools/data

 Next, let's download our new dataset from the following website: https://members.loria.fr/KDeguernel/omnibook/.
 We'll use the `curl` command to download the whole dataset.
+The `-L` option is used in case there is a redirect found, and the `-o` option is used to create your own filename.
+Since this is a `.zip` file, we'll  use `unzip` to extract the data.
+The `-o` option is used to overwrite existing files (if needed) and the `-qq` option stands for "(even more) quiet", which performs operations quietly.
+We'll then remove the original zipped file using `rm`.
+Finally, we'll use `mv` to rename our directory as "parker" to be consistent with the other directories.

     curl https://nuage.ircam.fr/index.php/s/YPL9HA36Qki2vQS/download -L -o Omnibook.zip
+    unzip -o -qq Omnibook.zip && rm Omnibook.zip
+    mv Omnibook parker

+Let's have a look at the dataset we downloaded:

+    cd parker; ls

+The dataset comes with a file called READ_ME.txt.
+Let's have a look at it:

+    cat READ_ME.txt

 __Reference:__ Ken Déguernel, Emmanuel Vincent, and Gérard Assayag.
 Using Multidimensional Sequences for Improvisation in the OMax Paradigm,